21+ Easy Keto Lunches for Work (Keto Diet Lunch Ideas and Prep Tips)

 Visit Mike's website for his cauliflower and cheese sandwich recipe.

 Mike from TheIronYou.com may be better known for his cauliflower cheese sandwich above, but I also love this version of his sandwich.
-With this zucchini invention, he replaced the cauliflower with zucchini.
+With this zucchini invention, he replaced cauliflower with zucchini.

 These two recipes and photos are from Mike at TheIronYou.com.

 I love the colors in this beautiful wrap.
-After all we do eat with our eyes as well. 🙂
+After all, we do eat with our eyes as well. 🙂

-When you find a stunning recipe like this which may not be 100% keto compliant, just experiment and adjust it to make it exactly what you want.
+When you find a stunning recipe like this which may not be 100% keto compliant, just experiment and adjust it to change it into precisely what you want.

 Check out the recipe and source for the photo here at CookingClassy.com.

 She likes to make her own beef patties rather than buy mince.
-To make these burger patties she uses grass fed beef and uncured bacon.
+To make these burger patties, she uses grass-fed beef and uncured bacon.
 Yum... 🙂

 Make the patties the night before or make a batch over the weekend and then just assemble them the morning before work.

-Our options for sandwich fillings are really unlimited.
+Our options for sandwich fillings are unlimited.

-And so does this delicious wrap idea from Stephanie Meyer - Bacon, radish and avocado lettuce wraps.
+And so does this delicious wrap idea from Stephanie Meyer - Bacon, radish, and avocado lettuce wraps.

 I also enjoy tuna fillings, like the salad recipe shared above.
 Another great filling is egg and mayonnaise.

-Oopsie rolls are perfect for burgers, but will work well with most of the fillings listed above.
+Oopsie rolls are perfect for burgers but will work well with most of the fillings listed above.

-For the recipe and photo source visit TasteAholics.com.
+For the recipe and photo source, visit TasteAholics.com.

 2 Minute Microwave Keto Bread